zwets/unfasta/README.md

 Filters must read standard input and write to standard output.
 Filters must produce valid unfasta output, that is pairs of lines with the first starting with `>` and the second having sequence data.
 For constraints on the sequence data, refer to `uf-valid`.
 Filters must be self-documenting, that is support at least the `--help` option.

-The self-documentation requirement is the reason why several of the `uf-*` tools have been implemented as bash scripts while a simple alias would suffice.
+The self-documentation requirement is the reason why several of the `uf-*` tools have been implemented as shell scripts while a simple alias would suffice.
 E.g. `uf-bare` could have just been `alias uf-bare='awk "NR%2==1"'`, but then there would be no `uf-bare --help`.

 #### Zero-length sequences